-The linseed oil you are buying must be easy to use.
+The linseed oil (also called flaxseed oil or flax oil) you are buying must be easy to use.
 The packaging, as well as the consistency of the product, should be great.
 This oil has multiple uses, but it should be easy to use wherever it is being applied.
 All the products on our list are quite easy to use.

 The linseed oil should be affordable.
 If you are buying oil that helps you in your painting, you surely don’t want to spend a lot on it.
 It should provide quality with quantity while being affordable.
 This proves as the best combination for a product.